naakordaiaddy/SQL/README.md

 ---

-- 🔨Please click any repository to view my SQL prowess.
+- 🔨 Feel free to click any repository to view my SQL prowess.

-- ⚙️Keep in mind the repositories at the top are more complex than those at the bottom.
+- ⚙️ Keep in mind the repositories at the top are more complex than those at the bottom.

 ### 🧩 Connect with Me